davoodwadi/llm_exceptions/README.md

     Or,

     ii.
-You can set the `HF_TOKEN` environment variable with your Hugging Face API token directly in a cell (This is _less_ safe):
+You can set the `HF_TOKEN` environment variable with your Hugging Face API token directly in a cell (this is _less_ safe):

     ```python
     import os